 This story is a great story for teaching sequencing because the events are obvious and easy for your learners.
 Sequencing stories is important for teaching comprehension because it teaches young learners how to organize information from a story.

 After we read the story we practice sequencing the events of the story.
-As a class, we place the events in order in a picket chart.
+As a class, we sequence the events in a pocket chart.
 My students practice retelling the story with a partner.
-Finally, they make a retell crown to take home for retelling.
+Finally, they make a story retell crown to take home for retelling.

 My students absolutely love making this crown and sharing it with their friends and family.